 Lactate has long been used in human clinical practice as a diagnostic and prognostic aid in critically ill patients1.
 Lactate can be used as aid to sepsis diagnosis and to aid in monitoring post-surgical morbidity, post-cardiac event morbidity, post-transplant morbidity and in assessing patients recovering from pneumonia.

 |Did you know?||

 Normal lactate levels are the same for both dogs and humans.
 Elevated lactate levels in clinical situations in both man and dogs indicates underlying pathology that requires further investigation.

-Increasingly, lactate testing is being used in the veterinary clinic for prognosis and diagnosis in a number of clinical presentations2.
-Additionally, the availability of hand held lactate analysers and the demonstration that results from hand held lactate analysers have comparable results to laboratory-based lactate testing methods3 means that rapid, cost effective and near patient results are available as a prognostic and diagnostic tool for the veterinarian.
+Increasingly, lactate testing is being used in the veterinary clinic for prognosis and diagnosis in a number of clinical presentations2 and can be used as a triage and risk stratification tool for separating patientinto higher and lower risk categories3.
+Additionally, the availability of reliable handheld lactate analysers with validated results comparable to laboratory-based lactate testing methods4 means that rapid, cost effective and near-patient results are now easily accessible as a prognostic and diagnostic aid for the veterinarian.

 |Lactate is useful tool in treatment decision making|

 Whilst lactate is not diagnostic of any particular disease state when taken in isolation as a single reading, it is a useful triage tool in the overall treatment decision making pathway.
 It can be used as a guide to morbidity and/or the need to further investigate and monitor more closely specific patients.
 However, it should also be noted that trends in lactate levels provide better prognostic information than a single measure5.